 - Tire Chains or Cables: Metal chains wrapped across tires can provide additional traction, but legality varies widely.
 Many states have outlawed chains because of the damage they do to roads, while other regions experiencing treacherous snowfall and ice make them mandatory.
 Either way, tire chains are not recommended for high-speed travel.
 If you’re considering chains, first make sure they are legal in your area.
 Then make sure you understand their recommended speed limit and whether that limit will work with your driving style.

 - Tire Socks: As an alternative to chains, reusable snow socks pull over the wheel like a pillow cover to form a tight fit once they are strapped down.
 The socks get their grip from specially designed textiles and from the friction the spinning wheel causes.
 Snow socks exist for all tire sizes, making them a versatile option.

 Fall is a great time to begin shopping for winter tires.
 You’ll want them on your vehicle before the snow starts to fly.
 Consider installing them when the temperature drops to a steady 45 degrees Fahrenheit or below.

-Make sure your vehicle is ready for winter – and that includes a checkup of your auto insurance policy.
+Make sure your vehicle is ready for winter – and that includes a checkup of your car insurance policy.
 At Erie Insurance, our local agents can answer your questions, help you with a quote and help you get the right coverage for your needs and budget.